 On a whim in September 2013, having never backpacked a day in my life, I decided to hike all of the Massachusetts Appalachian Trail... by myself, in 4 days.
 After painfully managing to survive it, I figured - why not hike the rest?
 I finished solo hiking the AT (except for southern Maine where I had a lovely NOBO trail family) on Katahdin in August 2017.
 At my day job, I'm a data-crunching research nerd, researching everything from teen pregnancy prevention to social determinants of health, from the unique needs of LGBTQ individuals to positive youth development.
-I've thru-hiked the AT, the Tour du Mont Blanc, and the Vermont Long Trail, and the New England Trail, and summited all of the New England 100 Highest peaks.
-In 2019, I'm hoping to thru hike the JMT and the Wonderland Trail.
+I've thru-hiked the AT, the Tour du Mont Blanc, the Vermont Long Trail, and the New England Trail, and summited all of the New England 100 Highest peaks.
+I'll be thru hiking the JMT and the TRT this August.
 On the weekends, I'm working on the New Hampshire 48 4,000' Grid and the Northeast 115.
 You can find trip reports and ramblings at https://transcendingmountains.blog/

 After reading Tour du Mont Blanc (TMB) is a loop hike of ~110 miles with ~30,000 feet of elevation gain (and subsequent loss) that circumnavigates